The Bankrate promise

 Also, familiarize yourself with the difference between a buyer’s agent and a seller’s agent.
 A buyer’s agent represents a homebuyer in a real estate transaction, while a seller’s or listing agent is responsible for the seller’s side, including pricing and marketing the home.

-Sometimes, a single real estate agent can act as the agent for both parties, a practice known as dual agency.
+Sometimes, a single agent can act as the agent for both parties, a practice known as dual agency.
 Some states don’t allow dual agency, and it can have some inherent risk, so keep this in mind if you’re considering agreeing to this arrangement.

 You might also encounter an agent who acts as a referral agent, meaning the agent provides leads to other agents for a fee.